amyles/coherence-workshop-handson/coherence-workshop-handson.md

 $ kubectl config rename-context context-whatyoursiscalled fra Context "context-whatyoursiscalled" renamed to "fra".
 ```
-Run the kubectl config get-contexts again and you will see the change has been made.
+Run the kubectl config get-contexts again and you will see the name change has been made.

 You should now be able to query your OKE cluster by using the following kubectl command: